LNXSeus/Advancely/README.md

 **Supporters:**

-* zurtleTif: $20
+* Totorewa: $31
 * ethansplace98: $30
-* Totorewa: $31
+* zurtleTif: $20

-Simply [**donate here**](https://streamlabs.com/lnxseus/tip) and include the word "**Advancely**" in your donation message.
-Your name will be added to the official supporter showcase that appears on the stream overlay when anyone completes a run.
+Simply [**donate here**](https://streamlabs.com/lnxseus/tip) and include the word "**Advancely**" in your donation message. **With the next release** your name will be added to the official supporter showcase that appears on the stream overlay when anyone completes a run.

 Thank you for supporting the project!